MelvinQM/IOT-Personal/docs/journal.md

 **Reviewer: Lucas Hilgevoord**

-**Feedback: Please add a summary in your php code above your functions.
+**Feedback:** Please add a summary in your php code above your functions.
 The rest looks good!
-Nice to see the comments in your functions it self.**
+Nice to see the comments in your functions it self.

-TODO:
+**Takeaway:** TODO:

 <br>